 - Developing donor engagement strategies that link organizations’ missions to individuals’ interests

-Adam joined Campbell & Company from the Lutheran School of Theology (Chicago) where he served as a major gift officer during Equipping the Saints for Ministry, a $56 million comprehensive campaign that exceeded its goal.
-During the campaign, he cultivated and solicited donors for annual, capital and planned gifts at all levels.
+Adam is a thought leader in the healthcare and education sectors and writes frequently on matters such as grateful patient programs, principal gifts, and endowment campaigns.
+He is also a guest speaker at events throughout the country.
+Adam joined Campbell & Company from the Lutheran School of Theology at Chicago where he served as Director of Advancement during the seminary’s successful $56 million comprehensive campaign.
+During the campaign, he cultivated and solicited a national portfolio of donors and prospects for annual, capital, and planned gifts at all levels.

 Adam holds a bachelor’s degree from St. Olaf College with a double major in English and American Racial and Multi-Cultural Studies.
-He is a member of the Executive Committee of the Association for Lutheran Development Executives (ALDE) and serves as a mentor for the Chicago chapter of the Association of Fundraising Professionals (AFP).
+He serves as the Chair of the St. Olaf Fund Board and is a regular presenter at regional and national conferences of CASE-NAIS, CASE, AHP, and AFP.